The grief of families and friends after a voluntary assisted death

 Looking after a person with a life-limiting illness can be stressful, and those doing the caring might find themselves questioning or forgetting things or experiencing physical symptoms before the loss happens - this is common in what’s known as anticipatory grief.

 Sometimes grief can make people feel powerless, especially when it’s hidden and not publicly acknowledged by others.
-There’s a sensitivity around VAD because of the legal and ethical issues surrounding it, so family members might be at an increased risk of experiencing what’s known as disenfranchised grief.
+There’s a sensitivity around VAD because of its associated legal and ethical issues, so family members might be at an increased risk of experiencing what’s known as disenfranchised grief.
 This is where their grief may not be acknowledged or socially supported.
 This can negatively impact their mental health, such as increased loneliness, shame or anxiety.

 I listened to what was important to Mum, and that helps because I can return to that when questions arise”.

 Family members can experience a range of emotions before or after a person has died from VAD.
 They might feel sadness mixed with guilt, or anxiety complicated with relief, sometimes gratitude, or deep sorrow.
 People describe sleeping poorly, thinking constantly about what happened, and feeling powerless or in denial after being involved somehow in a process that might have seemed too quick and surreal.
 Grief can be ambiguous, and ‘holding’ intense emotions such as despair and relief can be difficult for our minds and hearts to understand.

 Despite the complexities, most grieving people want to be heard, seen and understood, and we don’t need special techniques or strategies to make a difference.
 Spending time with people who can listen, empathise and be present will help.